siddhesh-wagh/movie-box/README.md

   You can also try restarting VS Code or reloading the window by pressing `Ctrl + Shift + P` and selecting **Reload Window**.
 ```

-You can copy this entire block and paste it into the `README.md` file for your GitHub project.
-Everything is properly formatted and in markdown code, so it will render nicely on GitHub.